Rick Smith (ice hockey): Playing career

 After 687 games in the NHL and 200 in the WHA Smith finally retired in 1981, he would then put his full attention on earning his master's degree in computer science.
 He would up buy 25 acres of property on Buck Lake.
 Then putting his degree to use to teach University staff how to use computers.

 Smith Returned to Kingston, Ontario, after his retirement he has taken part in numerous Old-Timers hockey games to benefit charitable causes.

 Smith has also shared his career experiences with hockey fans across North America.
-Traveling with the Cup to Afghanistan to visit Canadian troops in 2007 it was the first time the Cup had been taken to a war zone.
+Travelling with the Cup to Afghanistan to visit Canadian troops in 2007 it was the first time the Cup had been taken to a war zone.

 In 2010 he would return to Boston to play in the Bruins Legends Classic outdoor game at Fenway Park.

 In 2023 he would be named one of the top 100 Bruins players of all time.